keepassxreboot/keepassxc-specs/kdbx-xml/rfc.md

 # Conventions

-In this document the keywords 'MUST', 'MUST NOT', 'REQUIRED', 'SHALL', 'SHALL NOT', 'SHOULD', 'SHOULD NOT', 'RECOMMENDED', 'MAY', and 'OPTIONAL' in capital letters are used to indicate requirements for the format specification.
+In this document, the keywords 'MUST', 'MUST NOT', 'REQUIRED', 'SHALL', 'SHALL NOT', 'SHOULD', 'SHOULD NOT', 'RECOMMENDED', 'MAY', and 'OPTIONAL' in capital letters are used to indicate requirements for the format specification.
 Their meaning is described in [@!RFC2119].